elizanyambu/Facial-Emotion-Recognition-Elearning/README.md

 Then run the preprocessing.py file.
 After running fadataX.npy and flabels.npy files are generated (these file makes it easier for later)

-Run the fertrain.py file (its recommended to us GPU, CPU takes way too long).
+Run the fertrain.py and then fertrain.py (its recommended to us GPU, CPU takes way too long).
 This then creates modXtest.npy, modytest,npy, fer.json, fer.h5 file.
 Fruthermore a summary history of the accuracy and loss are plotted and saved as .png

 Run confmatrix.py file to get the confusion matrix.
 The most confused expressions are plotted and saved as .png